-Paris, Texas is actually an amalgamation of both Wenders’ sensibilities and those of writer Sam Shepard—whose Motel Chronicles inspired Wenders to write the first iteration of the film.
+Paris, Texas is actually an amalgamation of both Wenders’ sensibilities and those of Shepard—whose Motel Chronicles inspired Wenders to write the first iteration of the film.
 “This film, more than others, grew from my dreams…It started with dreams of collaboration,” Wenders once said.
 “For a long time I wanted to work with Sam Shepard…our love of the road…his love of the west, to me, was almost a reflection of my admiration for America…he’s held onto something that most of the Americans I know today have totally lost.” (“Wim Wenders, Hollywood April ’84”)

 Wenders, who grew up in post-war Germany—”where the only world I knew was destruction”—looked at the vast west of America and its stillness as a utopia.
 But for Shepard, the west was all he’d ever known.
 It’s the world he was raised in and even as he traveled to New York and found success in a world far from that which he came, all those vast western landscapes and rough-tongues remain deeply ingrained in his writing.
 Together, along with Wenders’ pastiche fascination of the west, and the pair’s mutual affinity for work that operates just on the edge between dreams and reality, the two were able to create something remarkably profound and beautiful.

 Paris, Texas feels out of time and place, out of reality.
-As in a dream, when we find ourselves existing in the middle of a moment without questioning its origin, so begins Paris, Texas—the story of Travis (Harry Dean Stanton), a man found wandering through the sweeping desert—having been missing for four years—whose reappeared without a single explanation for where he has been.
+As in a dream, when we find ourselves existing in the middle of a moment without questioning its origin, so begins Paris, Texas—the story of Travis (Harry Dean Stanton), a man found wandering through the sweeping desert—having been missing for four years—who has reappeared without a single explanation for where he has been.
 In his absence, he left behind left his young son Hunter, who now lives with his brother Walt and his sister-in-law Anne.
 Assuming Travis is dead, the two have been raising Hunter as their own, until the day Walt gets a call that Travis has been found and is now under the care of a German doctor practicing in the middle of the desert.
-He travels to find him and upon finally tracking him down, brings Travis back home to Los Angeles where he’s reunited with his son.
+He travels to find him, and upon finally tracking him down, brings Travis back home to Los Angeles where he’s reunited with his son.
 After a few days attempting to reacquaint himself with civilization, Travis decides to embark on finding Hunter’s mother Jane, who has also left without a trace—save for the name of a bank in which she deposits money for Hunter.

 The narrative arc of the story continues when Hunter—once reluctant to his father’s advances—decides he wants to join Travis on the road to find Jane.
 But it’s the small, tender moments of the film, along with Wenders’ melancholic use of mise-en-scène that comprise of its true essence, carrying far greater dramatic weight through mood and feeling than words.
 The real characters of Paris, Texas are the lacerations of the soul and the “demonic attachment for a man and his only woman” (Motel Chronicles).